On View: September 22nd, 2022, 6 – 8 pm – November 12th, 2022

-Voltz Clarke Gallery is pleased to present Circles, a comprehensive solo show featuring new works by artist Field Kallop.
+Voltz Clarke Gallery is pleased to present Circles, its second solo exhibition with New York-based artist Field Kallop.

-The circles that populate Kallop’s new works expand and contract, rotate and orbit.
-She begins each piece by painting a grid structure, creating an ordered space that grounds the curvilinear forms to follow.
+The circles in Kallop’s recent works expand and contract, rotate and orbit.
+Kallop begins each piece by painting a grid structure, creating an ordered space that grounds the curvilinear forms to follow.
 Delicate scrims of color accumulate and overlap, generating a sense of luminosity and dimensionality.
 Concentric circles, serpentine curves and undulating waves emerge from the layers of paint beneath.
-Finally, small details of shimmering gold and silver leaf evoke the metaphysical.
-Kallop’s compositions and the circles that inhabit them are harmonious and balanced, yet dynamic and energetic.
-These captivating paintings provide a meditative space to ponder our existence on this planet and its place in the grand scheme of the universe.
+Finally, shimmering details of gold and silver leaf are carefully placed.
+The circular forms seen throughout these works conjure celestial bodies, divine forces and portals to other realms.
+While these captivating paintings are full of movement, the experience of looking at them is one of silence and calm; they provide a meditative space to ponder our existence on this planet and our place in the cosmos.

 Kallop’s ordered arrangements call to mind mathematical diagrams and astronomical charts.
 While these works possess an underlying rigor, there are other influences at play, which infuse them with a distinct richness.
 Kallop’s fascination with ancient petroglyphs, Buddhist mandalas and Indian Tantra drawing is palpable, as well as her long-standing affection for textile practices such as sewing, weaving and quilting.
 With her use of organic shapes, geometric symmetry and vivid color, Kallop situates herself within the lineage of modern female painters like Georgia O’Keefe, Agnes Pelton and Hilma af Klint.
 Kallop synthesizes these varied interests and influences into a unique visual language that investigates the connections between science, spirituality and art.